 It’s absolutely stunning and there are lots of picture opportunities all the way down to the waterfall, and there’s even a cool clifftop car bar pumping party music into the evening at the top.

 We didn’t make it there as you have to go up a completely different way and we’d already made dinner plans!
 But I wouldn’t definitely try check it out next time…

-So MAKE SURE you go to Ubud and when you get there, check out all these places to experience the very best of Bali <3
+So make sure you go to Ubud when you get to Bali, and check out all these places to experience the very best!